 Frequency: Each weekly team has four readers working once a month.

 Our readers work in weekly teams with four readers per team.
 We aim for a balance of voice types on each team to provide variety and interest for listeners.
 Each team has a lead reader who introduces the broadcast.
 Readers then read cuttings aloud in turn.
 Recordings are ‘as-live’ meaning there is no rehearsal or re-take.
 New readers are subject to an ‘audition’ with listeners asked for feedback.
 No experience is necessary but a clear speaking voice is required.
-Recordings take between sixty and ninety minutes.
-Reading is our most popular volunteering role but vacancies do arise from time to time.
 New readers often join our ‘standby’ list initially.

 Useful skills :

-Our Production Team is responsible for copying and distributing memory sticks to our listeners.
-The team comprises Technicians and Administrators.
+Production Assistants are responsible for copying and distributing memory sticks to our listeners.

 The picture below was taken after the Production Team had copied their final tape, in 2015, when we switched to memory sticks!
 The new machines are much less noisy!